What is the Quality Training Program?

 When Does the Quality Training Program Take Place?

-2018 Quality Training Program sessions will take place in Miami (January-June) and ASCO Headquarters (July – January, 2019).
-Actual dates will be posted and enrollment will open by August 1.
+2019 Quality Training Program sessions will take place in Duarte/Monrovia, CA (January-June) and ASCO Headquarters (July – January, 2019).

 Additional coaching and communications will take place virtually via conference calls, webinars, and emails.
 The virtual coaching calls occur at least once each month during the course.